Skip to content

 The big day finally arrived on April 7, 1987.
 The congregation assembled for the last time at the Grange and formed a caravan.
 Honking and waving, they drove down Bailey Hill Road to the new building.
 Pastor Jim took his place in front of the church to greet everyone that entered, then went inside to preach his first sermon there.

-On May 31, 1987 many friends shared in the service of dedication.
+On May 31, 1987 we shared our joy with many friends at the service of dedication.
 The parking lot and the building were full.

 Struggles